alxblzd/alxblzd.github.io/_posts/2025-11-06-proj-terraform-proxmox-cloudinit.md

 ## Security Notes

-### API Token
-- Create a dedicated user for Terraform
+- Use a dedicated Proxmox user and API token.
-- Use token authentication instead of passwords
-- Don't commit tokens to Git (use environment variables or .gitignore)
+- Never commit tokens or passwords.

-### Template Security
-- Remove any default passwords from your template
-- Disable root SSH login (use sudo instead)
+- Disable root SSH login in your template.
-- Run updates before creating the template so new VMs start fresh
+- Update the template before cloning so new VMs are patched on first boot.

-## Cloud-Init and VyOS
+## Cloud-Init and VyOS (Advanced)

-If you're also running VyOS, you can deploy it with cloud-init, but the format differs from standard Linux.
-VyOS only supports two top-level keys:

-- **vyos_config_commands**: VyOS CLI commands executed on first boot
-- **write_files**: Custom files written to the system

-### VyOS Cloud-Init Format

-Here's what a VyOS cloud-init snippet looks like:
+VyOS does not support standard Cloud-Init keys like `users` or `packages`.
+It only accepts:

+- `vyos_config_commands`
+- `write_files`

+Example snippet:

 ```yaml
 #cloud-config